-This is a sneak-peak into the book Token Economy, Shermin Voshmgir, 2019
+This is a sneak-peak into the book Token Economy, Shermin Voshmgir

-The Bitcoin white paper didn’t come out of thin air, and P2P networks are not a new phenomenon.
-P2P Networks are rooted in the early history of the computer and Internet, building on decades of research of computer networks, cryptography, and game theory.
+The Bitcoin white paper didn’t come out of thin air and P2P networks are not a new phenomenon.
+They are rooted in the early history of the computer and the Internet, building on decades of research of computer networks, cryptography, and game theory.